adammuntasir/DIT355-Mini-Project-Distributed-Systems-Development-requestGenerator/README.md

 1. Move the file Global_values in the Documentations folder to the parent directory
 2. Move the registry file from the documentation to the parent
-3. To set up the request Generator repository we use "npm i mqtt" command
+3. To set up the request Generator repository we use "npm install" command

 ### Running